eduardolucioac/vm-to-rh/README.md

 ```

 Use the "partitionmanager" partition utility to create partitions.

+**PLUS:** The "gparted" is also a good option to create partitions.

 Create your partitions according to the information noted in the previous step or
 according to your needs.